| Type of Plunge Pool | Price Range (AUD) | What This Includes |

 Pool Permits

-Before installing a plunge pool in Brisbane, it’s important to consider the cost of council permits.
+Before installing a pool, it’s important to consider the cost of council permits.
 Permit requirements vary depending on the size, depth, and location of your pool, but you’ll typically need to factor in fees for building approval, certification, and sometimes site inspections.
 On average, expect to pay between $500 and $1,500 for the permit process.
 It’s always best to check with your local council to ensure you meet all legal requirements before the installation begins.

 Not All Quotes Include the Same Items — Always Double-Check